bagder/log/README.md

 I had a productive meeting with customer S and their somewhat strange problems with `curl_multi_wakeup()` on Android.
-We have some ideas on further debugging, logging and analuzing strategies that should help us continue to narrow down and understand when and why the problem appears...
+We have some ideas on further debugging, logging and analyzing strategies that should help us continue to narrow down and understand when and why the problem appears...

 ### WinCE